CloudiusAurelius/build-ml-pipeline-for-short-term-rental-prices/README.md

 # Build an ML Pipeline for Short-Term Rental Prices in NYC

+## Notes on the Project
+This is my implementation of the project of the Udacity Nanodegree "Machine Learning DevOps Engineer".

+### Project Highlights

+- Developed a modular machine learning pipeline leveraging Hydra for configuration management and MLflow for experiment tracking and orchestration.

+- Packaged the project using Conda environments to ensure reproducibility across different stages of the workflow.

+- Integrated Weights & Biases (W&B) to log model artifacts, metrics, and parameters for comprehensive experiment tracking.

+- Trained and tuned a Random Forest model using NYC Airbnb listing data to - predict rental prices.

+- Automated the end-to-end pipeline using MLflow Projects, enabling structured execution of tasks via run.py.

+# Original README from Udacity

 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based on the price of similar properties.
 Your company receives new data in bulk every week.
 The model needs